 Professor of Neurobiology*

-How do neural circuits in the brain’s cerebral cortex mediate sensation, memory, and attention, and how does this break down in neurological disease?
-Our lab seeks to answer these questions by studying cortical function at the synaptic, circuit, and information processing levels.
+How do neural circuits in the brain’s cerebral cortex mediate sensation, memory and information processing, and how does this break down in neurological disease?
+Our lab seeks to answer these questions by studying cortical function at the synaptic, circuit, and systems neuroscience levels.
 We study how cortical circuits process sensory information, adapt to experience, and store information during learning.
 We investigate the cellular and circuit mechanisms for brain plasticity, and the homeostatic mechanisms that maintain proper cortical function across age and experience.
 We study the micro-organization of sensory maps in the cortex to reveal principles of information processing and circuit design.
-We apply this understanding of normal brain function to develop new insights into brain circuit dysfunction in autism.
+Beyond this basic science discovery, we apply our understanding of cortical function to develop new insights into how cortical circuit function goes awry in autism spectrum disorders.

 Neural coding and information processing in whisker somatosensory cortex.
 How do cortical circuits extract and represent sensory information?
 What is the role of the different cortical layers in this process?
 What computations are implemented by sensory cortex?
 To address these questions, we study how tactile information is sensed by moving whiskers and processed and encoded in S1 cortex.
 Methods include multi-site neural recordings during quantitative sensory behavior, 2-photon calcium imaging of neural activity in S1, optogenetics, and computational analysis of population coding.
 We also study the precise structure of sensory maps, how they vary across layers, and how learning is implemented by changes in maps.